remcohaszing/mermaid-isomorphic/README.md

 - `diagrams` (`string[]`): An array of mermaid diagrams to render.
 - `options`:
+  - `containerStyle` (`Partial<CSSStyleDeclaration>`): A style to apply to the container used to render the diagram.
+Certain styling is known to override the rendering behaviour.
+For example, the `maxWidth` property affects gantt diagrams. (default:
+    `{ maxHeight: '0', opacity: '0', overflow: 'hidden' }`)
   - `css` (`string` | `URL`) A URL that points to a custom CSS file to load.
 Use this to load custom fonts.
 This option is ignored in the browser.
 You need to include the CSS in your build manually.